CivicActions/ssp-toolkit/docs/ssp.md

 Drupal administrators and other roles with unrestricted access to live content and/or user accounts are required to use two factor authentication.
 See artifact LINCS-COP-TFA.png

-##### LINCS

-The LINCS Technology Project employs multi-factor authentication for privileged users.

-### IA-2 (12): Acceptance Of Piv Credentials

-##### LINCS

-The LINCS Technology Project system does not implement logical access control systems (LACS) or physical access control systems (PACS).
-Therefore Personal Identity Verification (PIV) credentials have not been issued for users.

 ### IA-3: Device Identification And Authentication